Skip to content

 • Do not overmix.
 Overmixing the meat mixture can result in a dense BBQ meatloaf.

 • Line your pan.
 If you’re using a loaf pan, line the pan with foil or parchment, leaving some overhang over the edges.
-You’ll be able to easily remove the meatloaf from the pan once it has rested.
+If shaping your meatloaf, line the baking sheet, too!

 • Rest is important.
 Your BBQ meatloaf will need to rest for 10 minutes or so after it comes out of the oven before slicing it.
 The juices will have time to redistribute throughout the loaf and it will be easier to slice.